Olana - Historic Home of Frederic Church

 Once we have arrived, the girls are ready.
 They can't run around here though!
 Olana is a museum of Frederic Church's paintings, but the whole house and grounds are just as he left them almost 100 years ago.
 It's not safe to have two rambunctious German Shorthairs running around.

-But what a good job they did with the "Sit" and "Stay" commands today!
-They were amazing.
-I think they are starting to understand and enjoy their modeling careers.
 Frederic Church was one of the members of the Hudson River School of painters.
 It wasn't a school with classrooms and a cafeteria.
 It was a group of painters who were all interested in the same ideas about painting.
 More like a school of fish.
 Remember when Nemo was caught in the net with the school of mackerel?
 Like that.

 The Hudson River School of painters were all interested in showing the beauty of the natural world.
 Their paintings always have water, mountains and a colorful sky.
 I wish we had stayed alittle later because we didn't see a colorful sky until we were almost back in Albany.
 But you can see the Hudson River a little closer in this photo.